-From 2017 complementary pension plans in Italy are external pension funds, legally autonomous from the group.
-These plans are closed and do not allow new subscriptions, the only exception is represented by the defined contribution plan section of the "Fondo Pensione per il Personale delle Aziende del G gruppo UniCredit" (which was composed by approximately 35,200 enrolled active employees in 2016, as reported in the 2016 Pension Fund Annual Report).
+Complementary pension plans of UniCredit Group in Italy are external pension funds, legally autonomous from the Group.
+These plans are closed and do not allow new subscriptions, the only exception is represented by the defined contribution plan section of the "Fondo Pensione per il Personale delle Aziende del Gruppo UniCredit" (which was composed by approximately 34,600 enrolled active employees, as reported in the 2017 Pension Fund Annual Report).

 Within this section subscribers can distribute contribution depending on their own risk appetite - among various investment lines (one in the Insurance sector, three in the Finance sector - corresponding to Short, Medium and Long Term options), characterized by different risk/yield ratios.
 In addition, the enrolled employees may open complementary pension plan positions in favor of their family members dependent for tax purposes.

-Moreover, in most countries where UniCredit is present, complementary pension plans are available for the employees.
+Moreover, in most countries where UniCredit is present, complementary pension plans are available for Group employees.
 More details and information can be found in our Integrated Report and the relevant Supplement.